 Florida Secrets is set in both Southwest Florida and the northern Florida city of Ocala--where Delia and her son must flee to protect them from one who is determined--despite the consequences--to keep the past alive.
 During their exile, however, both Delia and her son discover the family they have both been seeking and return at last to the tranquility of their own "Peace River" home.

 Surviving Sarasota is set in Southwest Florida in 1851 and tells the story of the first settlers in both Manatee Village and in William and Mary Jane Whitaker's home at Yellow Bluffs on Sarasota Bay.
-Having allowed the feared Seminole Chief Billy Bowlegs to recover from a bout of malaria behind her family's home, Mary Jane gains instant fame--and a new friend--in Manatee Village.
-This friendship with the Seminole chief continues when Mary Jane marries William Whitaker and moves to his home on Sarasota Bay--ending abruptly when Bowlegs and his men begin the Third Seminole War and the settlers all move to a sanitarium grounds while the Seminoles loot and burn homesteads from Manatee Village to Fort Myers.
-Shortly after the Seminoles are moved to Oklahoma, the advent of the Civil War brings new woes to the citizens when the Union sends gunboats to patrol the waters surrounding the state and cut off all attempts to gain supplies for the citizens.
+Having allowed the feared Seminole Chief Billy Bowlegs to recover from a bout of malaria behind her family's home, Mary Jane gains the man's friendship--which continues when Mary Jane marries William Whitaker and moves to his home on Sarasota Bay.
+The friendship ends abruptly, however, when the Third Seminole War breaks out and the Seminoles loot and burn homesteads from Fort Myers to Manatee Village.
+Shortly after the Seminoles are moved to Oklahoma, the advent of the Civil War brings new woes to the citizens when the Union sends gunboats to surround the state and cut off all attempts to gain supplies for the citizens.

-The Little Green Monkey Stories are a collection of five picture books for three to eight year olds.
+Little Green Monkey Stories are a collection of five picture books for three to eight year olds--written and illustrated by the author.
 Each tells a story of Little Green Monkey, his family, and friends, and each one teaches a childhood lesson.

-Alone, a poetry collection, contains poems and photos on a range of subjects.
+Alone is a poetry collection which contains poems and photos on a range of subjects.

 (941) 544-7964 (cell)